icgc-dcc/dcc-docs/docs/cloud/icgc-get.md

 ```
 Valid access to the Collaboratory.
-Valid access to the cghub files.
+Valid access to the CGHub file
 ```

 ### Version Command